Ruben-Cooper/OneRosterDocs/docs/rosterhub.md

    ```
 3. Restart the rails server by running: ```rails restart```

-#### Troubleshooting Suggestions
+Troubleshooting Suggestions
 If further troubleshooting is required test the API with curl alternatively test with API Platforms such as Postman or Insomnia on your localmachine.
 Otherwise consult the RosterHub Github Repo.

 Example 1:
-An example of testing the API using Postman from the local machine can be seen here:
+An example of testing the API using Postman from the local machine can be seen here:<br>
 ![postman](/img/postman.png)

 Example 2: